-The NTTR organization is composed of eight directorates and one squadron: Director of Operations, Mission Support, Program Management, Plans and Programs, Financial Management, Safety, Range Support, Information Protection and the 25th Space Range Squadron.
+The NTTR organization is composed of nine directorates and one squadron: Operations Directorate which includes the 31st Combat Training Squadron, Mission Support, Program Management, Plans and Programs, Financial Management, Safety, Range Support, Information Protection, and Advanced Programs.

 The mission of the Operations Directorate is to provide day-to-day direction and control of the geographical NTTR.
-The Director of Operations oversees two divisions, Current Operations and Weapons.
+The Director of Operations oversees two divisions, Current Operations and Weapons, and the 31st Combat Training Squadron (Virtual Test and Training Center).
 The Range Operations Officer is appointed in the DO office.
 The directorate supports Air Force, Joint, and multi-national test and training activities by operating the NTTR and supporting LLTR.
 The directorate prioritizes all activities and schedules range users while providing ground control intercept operations, flight following safety deconfliction, simulated threat command and control operations, and range access control.
 It assists customers and coordinates support activities including airspace issues with military and federal agencies.

 The Mission Support Directorate is responsible for providing range maintenance on the NTTR and base operating support at three geographically separated Operations and Maintenance compounds, including Point Bravo Electronic Combat Range, Tolicha Peak Electronic Combat Range, Tonopah Electronic Combat Range and four remote communication sites.
 The directorate provides small arms range support on NTTR's southern ranges, as well as at the main training compound at Range 63C.
 In support to other units, Mission Support Directorate provides limited Base Operations Support oversight at Creech AFB and Tonopah Test Range Airfield under memorandums of agreements.
 The directorate also supports the 549th and 12th Combat Training Squadrons (which conduct Green Flag-West) at LLTR.